EvanLei-git/MinecraftAutoVoting/README.md

-# MinecraftAutoVoting - Unfinished - Archive
+# MinecraftAutoVoting - Concept - Archive

 This project was built in a short timeframe of a few days and consists of two main roles: